vpoharkar/tariff-viewer-app/README.md

 3. **Global Filter**: Filters all columns with specified value.
 4. **Custom Filter**: Following fields can be filtered  => `Name`,`Up Speed`, `Down Speed`, `Tariff Value`.
 5. On Smaller screens => handset-screen `benefits` columns is hidden.
 Will only be available on larger screens.
 6. On Smaller screens => handset-screen `Up Speed`, `Down Speed` columnare shown as numeric value.
-Whereas on larger screens they are shown as progress bar with `currentSpeed` and `maxSpeedLimitPerSelectedArea` values.
+Whereas on larger screens they are shown as progress bar with `currentSpeed` and`maxSpeedLimitPerSelectedArea` values.
+7. On clicking `Go` button a dialog with current tariff selection is shown.
 > **Note**
 > Only exact match in filter renders data.

+## Future Scope

+1. Enable angular stanalone component everywhere to reuced unnecessay `@NgModule` => neakpeak in dialog components.
+2. Enable angular routing.
+3. Provide better calculation of tariff with `Bonuses Applied`

 ## Build